raptorf1/atm_challenge_Zane_George/README.md

 ```
 As an ATM operator
 In order for the right person to make a withdrawal
-I want each person to have an separate account
+I want each person to have a separate account
 ```

 ```